 This year, too, the Federal Ministry for Digital and Transport (BMDV) is supporting the installation of turn assist systems.
 As before, there are two ways to apply for financial assistance.
 Starting today, the de minimis programme enters into a new round – our Funding Programme to Promote Safety and Environmental Protection in Road Haulage Companies Operating Heavy Goods Vehicles.
 Measures funded under this programme will once again include the installation of turn assist systems for commercial vehicles of more than 7.5 tonnes.
-The funding programme for the installation of turn assist systems in all other vehicles types will follow two weeks later: As of 21 January, new applications for funding can be submitted for vehicles with a total permissible weight of more than 3.5 tonnes and buses with at least nine seats.
+The funding programme for the installation of turn assist systems in all other vehicle types started two weeks later: As of 23 January 2023, new applications for funding can be submitted for vehicles with a total permissible weight of more than 3.5 tonnes and buses with at least nine seats.

 Federal Minister Dr Volker Wissing: